ArakelTheDragon/Library_Other/README.md

 1. Python_AlarmOnWiFiDrop.zip
 Sounds an alarm when the internet connection drops

-2. Python_RDPInfo.py
+2. Python_RDPInfo.zip
-Displays the remote desktop connection information in the terminal.
+Displays the remote desktop connection information in the terminal and stores the info in a file.
+There is an exe file that you can run.
+Includes:
+- Python_RDPInfo_ExtendedWorking.py
+- Python_RDPInfo_OriginalWorking.py
+- Python_RDPInfo.exe - this file is based on the extended version, the original version does not have the option to add the info to a file and close the CMD on key press

-3. Python_VPNTest.py
+4. Python_VPNTest.py
 Test the VPN connection

-4. Python_Speedtest_v3_extended.py
+5. Python_Speedtest_v3_extended.py
 Test the WiFi speed for a long time and gives a middle result

-5. Python_Discod_BasicBot.py
+6. Python_Discod_BasicBot.py
 A Python Discord Basic Bo, it gets the bot online, you will need your bot token from the discord developer program.